Malabar, Florida: Government

+In 2007, the town had a taxable real estate base of $282.32 million.
+As of 2007, Malabar had the lowest property tax rates of any area of Brevard County, including unincorporated areas of the county.
+In early 2019, the Town Council voted unanimously to designate the Town as a sandhill crane sanctuary, affording the birds extra attention to protect them within the town borders.
+It also designated the sandhill crane the official town bird (Town Resolution 08–2018, May 20, 2019).

 Main roads

 Malabar Road (Florida State Road 514)

 This route is the way to go to Palm Bay and surrounding.

 Weber Road

 This route is the way to go to Grant-Valkaria, Florida.

 Corey Road

 This is another route to go to Grant-Valkaria, Florida.

 Atz Road

 This road connects from west of Weber Road through Corey Road and on to LaCourt Lane.

 Hall Road

 This road connects from west of Weber Road through Corey Road and on to Marie Street.